uber/logtron/README.md

 You can also pass `defaultBackends` a `clients` argument to pass in a statsd client.
 The statsd client will then be passed to the backends so that they can be instrumented with statsd.

+You can also configure a reusable `kafkaClient` on the `clients` object.
+This must be an instance of `uber-nodesol-write`.

 #### `options.logFolder`